 Supervision and support: think carefully about how you will make your child feel secure and safe during unfamiliar routines and activities this 4th of July season.
 Specifically, think about how your child prefers to receive affection and increase the “dosage” of these interactions when s/he or she is showing you signals it is needed.

 Rest and Hunger: recharge your child’s battery, so to speak, by ensuring s/he has had sufficient rest, and food/hydration prior to the expected activity.
 This can be tricky with the longer, hot days during the summer months.

 Level of interest: if your child would rather engage in self-directed activities encourage him or her to sample new experiences, but do not force the issue if it means that s/he could eventually act out.

 Before venturing out on this 4th of July, remember to always err on the side of safety, and consult with your child’s therapeutic team beforehand for more specific recommendations, and intervention materials.

-May Institute is an award-winning nonprofit organization with 65 years of experience in serving children and adults with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
+May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis and evidence-based interventions, serving autistic individuals and individuals with other developmental disabilities, brain injury, neurobehavioral disorders, and other special needs.
 Founded nearly 70 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
-May Institute operates four schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
+May Institute operates five schools for children and adolescents with ASD and other developmental disabilities, including one in Randolph, Mass.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.